limbo666/Organize_Downloads_Folder_Script/README.md

  - File Explorer Integration: Automatically opens the Downloads folder before starting the organization process (configurable).
  - Logging: Records the organization process in a log file (optional).
  - Option to ignore today's download files for easy access.
+ - GUI to select options.
+Offered as seperate laucher script `#Set Options and Run.ps1`

 ### Configuration ###